nathanfaucett/TheOpenParty/src/principles.md

-## Principles

-The Open Party is built on a guiding principle supported by three pillars, a simple moral code, and a time tested process.

-We'll explain each one in depth in short summaries which follow, but fundamentally we are a party driven by the scientific process dedicated to openness of mind and a moral code that optimizes for human well-being.

 #### The Main Idea : Making the world of tomorrow better today

-The main guiding principle of the party is that in order for us to progress as a society, the world we leave behind today must be a little better than the world of yesterday.
+The guiding principle of the party is that in order for us to progress as a society, the world we leave behind today must be a little better than the world of yesterday.
 Of course we will always experience setbacks as a society, but the general methods we use must guarantee that in the long-term our moral codes, technology, productivity, and environment are steadily increasing in relation to time.

-If we can achieve this not too meager aim.
-Then we can guarantee that the society our children live in will be better than our own, and the society of our children's children even better than that of their parents.
+If we can achieve this then we can guarantee that the society our children live in will be better than our own, and the society of our children's children will be even better than that of their parents.

-But the problem is, we can't do this if we as a society refuse to communicate with one another, if we accumulate more and more debt, if we create more legislation that patches problems and doesn't solve them in a future oriented long-term way, or if we allow our political systems to be corrupted by biases built-in over time.
+We can not do this if as a society we refuse to communicate with one another, if we accumulate more and more debt, if we create more legislation that patches problems but does not solve them in a future oriented long-term way, or if we allow our political systems to be corrupted by biases built-in over time.

-These are the very real problems we face.

-In essence, we are a party concerned not with the short term but with the long term, not with necessarily the well-being of our own lives but with that of the generations to come.
+In essence, we are a party concerned not with the short term but with the long term.

-This is the gently guiding idea behind many of our policies and decisions.

 #### The Moral Code